Key Takeaways

 If you have PDD, you might not have enough energy to seek out treatment options.
 But know that there is support available and life can get better, even with a diagnosis as challenging as PDD.

 At Rula, our diverse network of therapists and psychiatrists can help you take the first steps to feel better.
-You can book an appointment as soon as this week.
+You can book an appointment as soon as tomorrow.

 More From Rula